 External controller support isn't necessarily new to iOS.
 Before iOS 13, you could buy controllers designed to work with MFi-compatible iPhone games.
 However, it's tough to stack up to the quality a DualShock 4 Wireless Controller brings to the table.
 Better yet, any MFi-compatible game will work with PlayStation 4 controllers in iOS 13, so no need to bounce between controllers on a game-by-game basis.

-Now, unlike Bluetooth 5.0 devices such as AirPods or certain Beats, you can't merely locate your PS4 controller in your iPhone's Bluetooth settings and pair it.
+First, if you're not updated to iOS 13 yet, do so.
+Unlike Bluetooth 5.0 devices such as AirPods or certain Beats, you can't merely locate your PS4 controller in your iPhone's Bluetooth settings and pair it.
 Instead, you need to tell your controller to enter pairing mode, which will allow iOS to discover it.

 To enter pairing mode, hold down the PlayStation button and the Share button until you see the light bar start repeatedly flashing.
 That flashing indicates the controller is now in pairing mode, ready to connect to any compatible devices via Bluetooth.